oqolarte/oblong/content/project/imbentori.md

 liked or, like, likely disliked.
 1. 'unfollowing everyone', and it begins with **u**.
 1. having a platonic relationship with geometric solids
+1. how bothersome it is to come to terms with yourself, to settle those arguments alone, left hemisphere versus the right, or the entirety of dear brain against itself.
+1. may the palms never get tired of holding the head uninterested at 'living the moment'.
+1. an exposition of gazes elucidating the phenomena that could have happened, but since i am the slightly differential, i owe you another explanation.
+1. untouched fruits, too ripe now and wild-seed swollen, are let go from the branch that had held them for some time.

 [^maze]: "technically speaking, labyrinths only have a single path, and (minotaurs aside) are fairly easy to navigate (as opposed to mazes